 J P St Aubyn

 James Piers St Aubyn (1815-95) was the son of a vicar and related to Lord St Leven of St Michael’s Mount, Cornwall, which he was to restore and extend.
-He also restored many churches in that county, Gloucestershire and Somerset, though his practice was based in Devonport and London.
-From the latter he undertook work on churches in the south and east of England.
-His work was not, however, limited to churches; in Somerset, he was associated with the development of Minehead for the Luttrell estate and designed both public and commercial buildings.
-He was a pupil of Thomas Fulljames of Gloucester (1808-74) and became both Surveyor to the Middle Temple, where he had his office, and advisory architect to the ICBS.
+He was a pupil of Thomas Fulljames of Gloucester (1808-74) and became both Surveyor to the Middle Temple, where he had his London office, and advisory architect to the ICBS.
 From 1885 he had a partner, Henry John Wadling (1844-1918), who gradually took over the practice and continued it under the same name after St Aubyn’s death.
+Particularly in his earlier career St Aubyn restored many churches in Cornwall, Gloucestershire and Somerset, mainly from Devonport where he had a second office.
+The practice was primarily concerned with work on churches and as his reputation grew, he ranged more widely to other parts of south and eastern England and even to the north.
+However, his work was not entirely limited to churches; in Somerset, he was associated with the development as a resort of Minehead for the Luttrell estate and he designed both public and commercial buildings.

 Lit: BAL Biog file